-- Polar Surface Area (PSA) PSA is defined as the sum of polar atoms surface (oxygen, nitrogen and attached hydrogen) in a molecule.
-PSA is a commonly used metric for the optimization of a drug's ability to permeate cells.
-Molecules with a polar surface area of greater than 140 angstroms perform poorly with regard to cell membranes permeation.
-This parameter has been shown to correlate very well with BBB penetration [14][15].
-BBB permeation decreases 100-fold as the surface area of the drug is increased by 2-fold (from 52 angstroms to 105 angstroms) [9]. - Protein binding The extent of drug distribution into tissues, including the CNS, depends on the degree of plasma protein binding (albumin, $\alpha 1$ -acid glycoprotein, and lipoproteins).
-Drugs which are highly bound confined to the vascular system and as result have a relatively low Volume of distribution.
-Drugs with lower binding degree are more available for distribution to other organs and tissues, including the CNS.
+• Polar Surface Area (PSA) - PSA is defined as the sum of polar atoms surface (oxygen, nitrogen and attached hydrogen) in a molecule.
+This parameter has been shown to correlate very well with BBB penetration [13][14].
+BBB permeation decreases 100-fold as the surface area of the drug is increased by 2-fold (from 52 angstroms to 105 angstroms) [8].

+• Protein binding - The extent of drug distribution into tissues, including the CNS, depends on the degree of plasma protein binding (albumin, α 1-acid glycoprotein, and lipoproteins).
 Only unbound drug is available for passive diffusion through the BBB and for pharmacologic effect.
-The penetration rate into the brain is slow for highly protein-bound drugs [16].
+The penetration rate into the brain is slow for highly proteinbound drugs [15].

 • Volume of distribution (V_d) - is a proportionality factor that relates to the amount of a drug to its measured concentration.
 The apparent volume of distribution is a theoretical volume of fluid into which the total drug administered would have to be diluted to produce the concentration in plasma.
 Some drugs distribute mostly into fat, others remain in extracellular fluid, while the rest are bound extensively to specific tissues.
-For a drug that is highly tissue-bound, very little drug remains in the circulation, thus plasma concentration is low and volume of distribution is high [17].
+For a drug that is highly tissue-bound, very little drug remains in the circulation, thus plasma concentration is low and volume of distribution is high [16].